 What are the minimum Virginia auto insurance requirements?

-Drivers in Virginia need liability coverage limits of at least:
+All drivers are required to have car insurance in Virginia.
+Virginia liability coverage requirements have minimum limits of at least:

 - $20,000 in property damage per accident

 Virginia has minimum limits on liability coverage, but you can always increase this amount to better protect your assets.
 See more on auto liability insurance.

 Uninsured motorist coverage in Virginia

 Although car insurance is a requirement in the state, some drivers remain uninsured.
 In addition to liability coverage, Virginia also mandates uninsured/underinsured bodily injury coverage (UM/UIM BI) with the following minimum limits:

 - UM/UIM BI: $30,000 per person, $60,000 per accident

 Protect your vehicle with physical damage coverages